SAREC-Lab/sUAS-UseCases/human-interaction-hazards/communication.md

 **Description**

-One of the most common causes of accidents with sUAS is caused by loss-of-signal preventing the RPIC from sending commands to the sUAS or receiving status updates.
-RPICs communicate with their sUAS by sending commands through a __hand-held-controller__ (i.e., throttle, forward, backward, sideways, turn) or through use of a computer system (e.g., MissionPlanner, QGroundControl, or custom built software) operating over an alternate communication technique or frequency.
+One of the most common causes of accidents with UAVs is caused by loss-of-signal preventing the RPIC from sending commands to the UAV or receiving status updates.
+RPICs communicate with their UAV by sending commands through a __hand-held-controller__ (i.e., throttle, forward, backward, sideways, turn) or through use of a computer system (e.g., MissionPlanner, QGroundControl, or custom built software) operating over an alternate communication technique or frequency.
 Hazard mitigations are dependent upon the operating context -- specifically whether redundant communication paths exist, and whether the loss of signal is caused by a fault on the UAV or a communication failure.

 [![](figures/communication.png)](#)